AmeenCodeBox/CoffeeMachineDescalingProject/README_final.md

 - `LogManager`: Records all events (coffee, descaling, refills)
 - `Display`: Displays system status and user messages

-> For full architecture and design diagrams, see the `descaling program project.docx` file in the repo.
+> For full architecture and design diagrams, see the `descaling program project final.docx` file in the repo.

 ---